isc-projects/kea/doc/guide/dhcp6-srv.rst

-The loopback interfaces (i.e. the "lo" or "lo0" interface) are not configured by default, unless explicitely mentioned in the configuration.
-Note that Kea requires a link-local address (which does not exist on all systems), or a specified unicast address as in:
+The loopback interfaces (i.e. the "lo" or "lo0" interface) are not configured by default, unless explicitly mentioned in the configuration.
+Note that Kea requires a link-local address (which does not exist on all systems) or a specified unicast address, as in:

 ::